Roseanne Barr Rants That #MeToo Accusers Are ‘Hoes,’ Saying They Traded Sex For Money

 Barr adds that Ford used her “white woman privilege” to raise money through crowdfunding campaigns.

-Another target of Barr’s ire is California Democrat Kamala Harris who has recently announced she will be running for president in 2020.
-The actor says that Harris “slept her way to the bottom, joking that she calls her “Kama Sutra” Harris, referring to the ancient Indian Sanskrit text on sexuality.
+Another target of Barr’s ire is California Democrat Kamala Harris, who has recently announced she will be running for president in 2020.
+The actor says that Harris “slept her way to the bottom,” joking that she calls her “Kama Sutra” Harris, referring to the ancient Indian Sanskrit text on sexuality.

 “We all know what she did.”